nelson-ryan/asofterworld/README.md

 # A Softer World Text Analysis

-This is the start of a project that I first thought of just under 5 and a half years ago, on May 27, 2005, just a few days before the final A Softer World comic.
+This is the start of a project that I first thought of on May 27, 2015, just a few days before the final A Softer World comic.

 The spirit of the idea is to look for any sort of pattern in how sentences are broken up between panels in A Softer World comics, relative to the structure